Skip to main content

 It feels almost obtuse to talk about the weather after Rafah, but the weather, too, has reached a level of absurdity.
 Los Angeles feels like late winter rather than summer.
 I woke up this morning and didn’t want to get out of bed because it felt cold outside the duvet.
 We’ve passed Memorial Day weekend, and it’s still too chilly to enjoy ice cream.
 Meanwhile, at least 23 people were killed over that same holiday weekend due to extreme weather events.

 Yet some people still refuse to believe that climate change is driving deadly heatwaves, storms, and weather extremes—or that human activity, particularly the burning of fossil fuels like oil, gas, and coal, is largely responsible.
-Isn’t it crazy that we are experiencing the consequences of climate change in real time, with fatal outcomes, and still resist changing our lives to protect the future of the planet?
+We are experiencing the consequences in real time, with fatal outcomes, and still resist changing our lives to protect the future of the planet.

 I think about that future and, admittedly, I shrug.
 I don’t have children, and I won’t.
 While extreme weather has become more frequent and deadly, I don’t believe it will drastically impact my quality of life within my lifetime.
 But if you have children or grandchildren and haven’t made meaningful lifestyle changes beyond recycling, solar panels, or electric vehicles, you are being willfully obtuse.
 Imagine them living in a world where extreme weather isn’t an anomaly but a constant—relentless heatwaves and storms that kill regularly.
-Crazy, right?
+What kind of future is that?

 And yet, no matter how crazy the world becomes, life continues for most of us as though it isn’t.
 I’m back from Portugal, slowly settling into my life in Los Angeles.
 I see “All Eyes on Rafah” on Instagram Stories and wonder how long we plan to watch.
 I wonder what will happen to my vote in November if Israel continues its offensive in Gaza and President Biden refuses to impose economic sanctions—while former President Trump promises that he would.